 Teracy’s

-for its runtime environment, Git
+octopress requires Ruby for its runtime environment, Git for blog management.

-To make it dead-simple and error-prone-free to start, we’re going to use Teracy’s dev
+To make it dead-simple and error-prone-free to start, we’re going to use Teracy’s dev.

 So let’s begin now, this could take you a little long time for setting up, but it’s worth it, believe me!